rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/getting-started-developing-with-reaction.md

 ## Roadmap

-View our features roadmap by visiting our [Features page](https://reactioncommerce.com/features).
+View our features roadmap by visiting our [Features page](https://demandcluster.com/features).

-You may review our progress per project by visiting our [Milestones](https://github.com/reactioncommerce/reaction/milestones) page on Github.
+You may review our progress per project by visiting our [Milestones] page on Github.

 For a fully comprehensive view of our progress, be sure to check out our [Waffle board](https://waffle.io/reactioncommerce/reaction).

 ## Issues

-To assign tasks or issues, please visit our project's [Issues](https://github.com/reactioncommerce/reaction/issues?state=open) page, where we track issues for all [reactioncommerce:*](https://github.com/reactioncommerce/) packages.
+To assign tasks or issues, please visit our project's [Issues] packages.

 ### Other Resources